grusha89/digitalgarden/_notes/Documents/Documents grid/Grid. Columns.md

 	* Tags
 	* Custom properties

+##### Column names

+* Columns such as "Lock status" and "Comments" don't display its names on the grid

 ##### Stick to the table feature
 It allows to certain elements to stay visible during the horizontal scroll:
 * checkboxes